A biologist collects water samples for environmental DNA (eDNA) monitoring.

-This emerging technology looks for the presence of DNA from either a specific species or a specific group of species that has been “shed” into the environment.
+This emerging technology looks for the presence of DNA from either a specific species or a group of species that has been “shed” into the environment.
 There are many ways that a species can leave behind DNA in an environment.
 They can shed skin cells, scales, or fecal material directly from the organism into the water, or their genetic material can be indirectly transferred by boats, sediment, or even fecal matter of another organism.
-The use of eDNA to detect species of interest, whether native or invasive can help managers monitor species ranges, assess community composition, develop expectations related to density, and to target locations for further sampling using traditional gear to capture live individuals.
+The use of eDNA to detect species of interest can help monitor species ranges, assess the makeup of a community, and inform priorities for focused traditional habitat, population or invasive species invasive species

 An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.